19cah/js/code-academy/5. Scope/README.md

 In the last exercise we created both variables in the global scope.
 That is, `laundryRoom` and `mailRoom` are accessible from anywhere in our program.

 Now, let's make two variables within a functional scope.

+## Reviewing

+- Scope is the idea in programming that some variables are acessible/inaccessible from other parts of the program.
+- Global Scope refers to variables that are accessible to every part of the program.
+- Functional Scope refers to variables created inside functions, which are not accessible outside of its block.